 - In a small bowl, combine cornstarch and water and whisk together.
 Set aside.

 - In a small sauce pan over medium heat, combine remaining ingredients and cook for 5-7 minutes until apples start to soften.

 - Add cornstarch mixture and continue cooking until liquid cooks off.
 Remove from heat, set aside.

 - Spoon about a tablespoon of the apple mixture onto the puff pastry circles.

 - Fold the puff pastry over creating a half circle and pinch the sides together.
-Place on baking sheet.
+Place on the prepared baking sheet.

-- Brush each folded circle with the egg wash.
+- Brush each hand pie with the egg wash.

 - Bake for 20-25 minutes, until golden brown.